ticianavalle/2018goals/README.md

 Books to read

-Lugar de Fala da Djamila Ribeiiro
+1. Lugar de Fala da Djamila Ribeiiro
-Think of a number de John Verdon
+2. Think of a number de John Verdon

 Games to play
-Assassin's Creed II
+1. Assassin's Creed II
-Assassin's Creed Brotherhood
+2. Assassin's Creed Brotherhood
-Assassin's Creed  Revelations
+3. Assassin's Creed  Revelations
-What Remains of Edith Finch
+4. What Remains of Edith Finch
-Everybody's Gone to the Rapture
+5. Everybody's Gone to the Rapture
-Submerged
+6. Submerged
-The Legend of Zelda Twilight Princess
+7. The Legend of Zelda Twilight Princess
-The Legend of Zelda Breath of the Wild
+8.The Legend of Zelda Breath of the Wild
-Sonic Unleashed
+9. Sonic Unleashed
-Bayonetta 2
+10. Bayonetta 2
+11. The Last of Us
+12. Indigo Prophecy
+13. Beyond Two Souls
+14. Heavy Rain